Learning to Optimise Climate Sensor Placement using a Transformer: Problem Formulation

 \item Transition $\mathcal{T}$: the next state $\mathcal{ST}^{t+1}$ is obtained in a deterministic manner from $\mathcal{ST}^t$ by performing an action $\mathcal{A}^t$, i.e., $\mathcal{ST}_{t+1} = \mathcal{T}(\mathcal{ST}^t, \mathcal{A}^t)$.

 \item Reward $\mathcal{R}^t$: the reward function $\mathcal{R}^t$ is designed to best improve the initial solution within $T$ steps as follows:

-Where $\mathcal{S}^{t}$ is the best solution found up to step $t$ and is updated when $\mathcal{S}^{t+1}$ is a better solution.
+Where $\mathcal{ST}^{t}$ is the best solution found up to step $t$ and is updated when $\mathcal{ST}^{t+1}$ is a better solution.
 The reward $\mathcal{R}^t$ is positive only when a better solution is found; otherwise, it equals 0.
 The objective is to maximize the cumulative reward $G_T = \sum_{t=0}^{T-1} \gamma^t \mathcal{R}^t$, where $\gamma$ is the discount factor.
 This discount factor, $\gamma$, typically lies in the range of 0 to 1, which is used to balance the relative importance of immediate rewards versus future rewards.
-A value closer to 0 makes the model short-sighted, focusing on immediate rewards, while a value closer to 1 encourages the model to consider long-term rewards.
-Note that the sensor network $\mathcal{S}^t$ is derived from the state of the sensor network $\mathcal{ST}$ at that specific time step $t$, noted as $\mathcal{S}^t \Longleftarrow \mathcal{ST}^t$. \end{enumerate}
+A value closer to 0 makes the model short-sighted, focusing on immediate rewards, while a value closer to 1 encourages the model to consider long-term rewards. \end{enumerate}